proxmox/proxmox-backup/docs/faq.rst

 .. note:: Encryption is not enabled by default.
 To set up encryption, see the `Encryption
   <https://pbs.proxmox.com/docs/administration-guide.html#encryption>`_ section
-  of the Proxmox Packup Server Administration Guide.
+  of the Proxmox Backup Server Administration Guide.

 Is the backup incremental/deduplicated?